tiagoirineu/personal_blog/content/post/2022-05-01-day-11-time/index.markdown

     toc: true

 ---
+{{< toc >}}

 # Introduction

 In this lesson we discuss how to visualize time series.
-As in the other lessons, I will first go through the example material and later apply the lessons to a different dataset as exercise.
+As in the other lessons, I will first go through the example material and later apply the lessons to a different dataset as an exercise.

 # Example